 Content marketing and content promotion are two entirely separate ideas, and you need to be aware of both.
 Marketing experts have established the importance of content marketing in growing your business, but content promoting is often pushed under the rug.
 It’s referred to often in business, but no one really explains how it’s done.

-Content promotion describes a company’s effort to push their content to relevant areas for business, such as social media platforms, Apple podcasts, or being a guest poster for other sites.
+Content promotion describes a company’s effort to push their content to relevant areas for business, such as social media platforms, Apple podcasts, or submit guest post for other sites.
 When making your list of these platforms, don’t limit yourself – include every form of social media, as well as lesser-known platforms such as Periscope or Medium.

 The first step in promoting your content is to develop a smart distribution model.
 You need to pinpoint your target market audience and actively generate leads and sales using email distribution lists, sharing content on social channels, and paid advertisements.
 Understanding your audience is the critical step here – otherwise, you’ll waste your time marketing to a crowd that doesn’t exist on that platform.